Isle of Anglesey County Council

 ONLINE SALES

-If you sell by distance means, such as online or via a catalogue, you should set up an effective system capable of verifying the age of potential purchasers.
+If you sell by distance means, such as online, you must set up an effective system capable of verifying the age of potential purchasers.
 Please see 'Online sales of age-restricted products' for more information.

 TRADING STANDARDS